apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_list-events.md

 ### Examples

 ```
-  # list all components of all clusters in current namespace
+  # list all events of all clusters in current namespace
-  kbcli cluster list-components
+  kbcli cluster list-events

-  # list all components of a specified cluster
+  # list all events of a specified cluster
-  kbcli cluster list-components my-cluster
+  kbcli cluster list-events my-cluster
 ```

 ### Options